Brian May Red Special guitar strap replica

-This guitar strap that we've named LEGEND BM BOHEMIAN, this is the black leather version and the original one we made has a story behind it...
+This guitar strap that we've named LEGEND BM BOHEMIAN has a story behind it...
 And we are happy to share it with you:

 This guitar strap is a re-creation of the one worn by music legend Dr. Brian May that accompanied the also legendary Red Special guitar.